Usher (musician): Early life

 Usher Raymond IV was born on October 14, 1978, in Dallas, Texas.
-His parents were Jonetta Patton (née O'Neal; from Tennessee) and Usher Raymond III.
+His parents are Jonnetta Patton (née O'Neal) and Usher Raymond III.
 He spent the majority of his young life in Chattanooga, Tennessee.
 His father left the family when Usher was a year old.
-Usher grew up with his mother, then-stepfather, and half-brother James Lackey (born 1984).
-Directed by his mother, Usher joined the local church youth choir in Chattanooga when he was nine years old.
+Shortly before dying in January 2008, Usher III reconciled with him and apologized for being absent.
+The singer once called this period "the most valuable time" they shared together.
+Usher IV has a younger half-brother, James Lackey, from Jonnetta's marriage to Terry Patton, and grew up with the three of them.
+Directed by his mother, he joined the local church youth choir in Chattanooga when he was nine years old.
 There, his grandmother discovered his ability to sing, although it was not until Usher joined a singing group that she considered he could sing professionally.
-Believing that a bigger city would provide greater opportunities for showcasing his talent, Usher's family moved to Atlanta, Georgia, where there was a more conducive environment for beginning singers.
+Believing that a bigger city would provide greater opportunities for showcasing him, Usher's family moved to Atlanta, Georgia, where there was a more conducive environment for beginning singers.
 While in Atlanta, he attended North Springs High School.

 Career

-Late 1980s–1996: Musical beginnings and Usher
+1991–1996: NuBeginning and Usher

-At age ten, Usher joined an R&B local quintet called the NuBeginnings, which was organized by local music promoter Darryl Wheeler.
-Usher recorded ten songs with the group in 1991, and the ensuing album, Nubeginning Featuring Usher Raymond IV, was only made available regionally and by mail order.
-However, Patton took him out because, according to her, it was a "bad experience".
-The album was re-released nationally in April 2002 by Hip-O Records.
+At age 12, Usher became one of five members of a local R&B group called NuBeginning, and recorded ten songs with them in 1991.
+The quintet was organized by local music promoter Darryl Wheeler, and his groupmates were Anthony Byrd, Adrian Johnson, Reginald McKibbon, and Charles Yarbrough.
+These were included on their self-titled album, which was released during 1993.
+It spawned a single titled "A Mother's Luv".
+NuBeginning at first was only made available regionally and by mail order before being re-released nationally in April 2002 as NuBeginning Featuring Usher Raymond IV by Hip-O Records.
+This ended up being the group's only album.
+Patton felt her son was better off as a solo artist and pulled him out at age 13, later calling his time with the group "a bad experience".
+He initially worried this would end his musical dreams and did not yet understand the choice before she stated "your world is only beginning" and planned out future success without the group.

 At age 13, Usher met A.J.
 Alexander at a local talent show in Atlanta.
 Alexander, who at the time was Bobby Brown's bodyguard, would take Usher around and have him perform in parking lots and talent shows.
 Alexander invited Bryant Reid, an A&R representative from LaFace Records to see Usher perform on the television talent show Star Search.
 Following the performance, he arranged an audition for Usher with L.A.
-Reid, the co-founder of LaFace; Reid signed Usher on the spot to a contract with the record company after Usher sang Boyz II Men hit record "End of the Road".
-Usher's mother left her job as a medical technician to manage his career.
-Usher was introduced to the public on "Call Me a Mack", a song he recorded for the soundtrack album to the 1993 drama-romance film Poetic Justice.
-During this time period, the young Usher first met Chilli of TLC, his label-mate whom he would later date.
+Reid, the co-founder of LaFace; Reid signed Usher on the spot to a contract with the record company after Usher sang the Boyz II Men track "End of the Road".
+Patton left her job as a medical technician to manage Usher.
+His first solo song, "Call Me a Mack", was recorded for the soundtrack album to the 1993 drama-romance film Poetic Justice.